jacoborus/neodb/README.md

 ### Validation
 ### Middleware

-Middleware is the set of functions that run before and after input operations.
-NeoDB have two middleware threads:
+Middleware is a stack of functions that runs when the input operations occurs.
+NeoDB have two middleware threads: **save** and **remove**.

-**save**: occurs when insert or update a document.
-**remove**: occurs when removes cards

 Save middleware executes the next processes in order: